• Skip to main content

 • Contact

-A disc extrusion, also known as a disc herniation, usually occurs from degeneration due to a disease like osteoarthritis or the natural aging process.
-Other causes may include injury, trauma, overexertion, illness or obesity.
+Also known as disc herniation, it usually occurs from degeneration due to a disease like osteoarthritis or the natural aging process.
+Other causes may include injury, trauma, overexertion, illness, or obesity.
 Given the circumstances, disc extrusions are largely unpreventable and may heal on their own without surgery.

 Symptoms